• Skip to main content

 Grammatically, “mijikakute” consists of the following two parts:

 From these two parts, we can understand that “mijikakute” is literally the te form of “mijikai”.
 In Japanese, te-formed words have some important roles.
 One of them is make smooth connections of words.
-So, “mijikakute” is very useful when we want to use “mijikai” in front of another adjective or a verb.
+So, “mijikakute” is very useful when we want to use “mijikai” in front of another adjective, a verb, or an auxiliary verb.
 Let me explain this usage through the example sentence below.

 Example #4: how to say “short and” in Japanese